 Outside Bets

-Outside bets are probably the most popular bets in the game since they bring lower risk.
-Typically, they have better odds at winning but their payouts are low.
-To place any of these bets, players need to put their chips in the areas outside of the main numbered grid on the table, hence the name “outside” bets.
+Outside bets are among the most popular wagers because they involve lower risk.
+They offer better odds of winning, but their payouts are relatively small.
+To make any of these bets, players place their chips in the areas outside the main numbered grid, hence the term “outside” bets.

-Although these wagers include large groups of numbers, they all lose if the ball lands on 0 or 00.
-The zeros are neither red, nor black, neither low nor high, neither even nor odd, and they do not fall under any of the 3 dozens or 3 columns of numbers.
-For this reason, they are known as casino numbers, the numbers that provide the casino with an edge over its patrons.
+Although these wagers cover large groups of numbers, they all lose if the ball lands on 0 or 00.
+The zeros are neither red nor black, neither low nor high, and neither even nor odd, and they do not belong to any of the three dozens or three columns.
+For this reason, they are called casino numbers, the pockets that give the house its edge.

-- Columns – There are also 3 betting areas for the 3 columns of numbers on the layout.
+- Columns: Three betting areas cover the three columns on the layout.
 Each bet pays 2:1.

 Inside Bets

-Inside bets are those bets placed inside the numbered grid on the table layout.
-They cover fewer numbers, which is why their odds of winning are lower and the payouts – higher.
-While with outside bets, we put the chips in the corresponding squares on the layout, the chips here can be placed in the middle of two or more betting areas.
+Inside bets are wagers placed within the numbered grid.
+They cover fewer numbers, so their odds of winning are lower, but their payouts are higher.
+Unlike outside bets, where chips are placed in designated squares, inside bets often require chips to be positioned on the borders of two or more betting areas.

-- Straight – This is a bet on a single number and it pays 35:1.
+- Straight: A bet on a single number that pays 35:1.

-- Street – The bet covers any 3 numbers in a row and pays 11:1.
+- Street: Covers any three numbers in a row and pays 11:1.

 Called Bets

-The other category of bets is the so-called Called or Announced Bets.
-Although technically, there is a difference between the two terms, they are used as synonyms in online roulette, as well as in many land-based casinos.
-Often, these bets are also known as French bets since their names are usually displayed in French and are typical for European and French-style roulette.
-Many virtual American roulette variations would also allow Announced Bets.
+The other category of wagers is known as Called or Announced Bets.
+Although the two terms differ technically, they are used interchangeably in online roulette and in many land-based casinos.
+These wagers are often called French bets because their names are displayed in French and they are typical of European and French-style roulette.
+Many virtual American roulette games also allow Announced Bets.

-- Orphelins – The name of this bet translates as “the orphans” and covers the two small sectors of the wheel that have not been included in the Voisins and the Tiers bets.
-The Orphelins covers 8 numbers and can be made by placing 5 chips on the following bets – 1 chip straight-up on 1, as well as 1 chip of each of the splits 6-9, 14-17, 17-20, and 31-34.
+- Orphelins: Translates to “the orphans” and covers the two small sectors not included in the Voisins and Tiers bets.
+It covers eight numbers and is placed with five chips: one straight-up chip on 1 and one chip on each of the splits 6-9, 14-17, 17-20, and 31-34.

-- Final Bets – Final bets are bets on numbers that have the same final digit – final 0 is a 4-chip bet on 0-10-20-30; final 1 is also a 4-chip bet on 1-11-21-31.
-Some casinos offer two types of finals – these, referred to as Finales en Plein, as well as Finales a Cheval, which combine two final digits.
-An example would be Finales a Cheval on 7 and 8, which is a bet on 7-8-17-18-27-28
+- Final Bets: These wagers target numbers sharing the same final digit.
+For example, final 0 is a four-chip bet on 0-10-20-30, while final 1 is a four-chip bet on 1-11-21-31.
+Some casinos offer two kinds of finals: Finales en Plein and Finales à Cheval, the latter combining two final digits.
+Finales à Cheval on 7 and 8, for instance, is a bet on 7-8-17-18-27-28.

-- Neighbors – Neighbors are 5-chip bets on any particular number and the four neighboring numbers on the wheel such as 19 and its neighbors 4, 15, 21, and 32.
+- Neighbors: A five-chip bet on any given number plus the two numbers on each side of it, such as 19 and its neighbors 4, 15, 21, and 32.

 Betting Limits

 Before starting a real-money game, casino patrons should always take the betting limits into account.
-Depending on the type of casino, the variation of roulette, and sometimes, even the VIP status of the player, the minimum and maximum stakes will differ.
-This is extremely important since players with a bankroll of $100 would not be able to play even a few spins if the table minimum is $50.
-It is recommended to bet a maximum of 1%-2% of your bankroll on a single round.
-So, those with a bankroll of only $100 should not wager more than $2 per spin.
+Depending on the type of casino, the roulette variation, and sometimes even the player’s VIP status, the minimum and maximum stakes will differ.
+This is crucial because players with a bankroll of $100 would not be able to play more than a few spins if the table minimum is $50.
+It is generally recommended to bet no more than 1%-2% of your bankroll on a single round, so players with a $100 bankroll should not wager more than $2 per spin.

-Many online casinos offer their patrons minimum stakes of $1 but the limits will vary from one casino to the next.
+Many online casinos offer minimum stakes of $1, but the limits vary from one casino to another.
 There are also low-limit tables with bets from $1 to $10 per spin and high-limit tables with stakes from $50 to $500 per spin.
-Most casinos use a progressive model to determine the maximum bet amounts for each type of bet.
+Most casinos use a progressive model to determine the maximum amount allowed for each bet type.
 If, for example, the casino accepts straight bets up to $250, the maximum stake on splits would be $500 (2x).
-The max bet allowed on a street will be $750 (3x), on a corner bet – $1,000 (4x), on a six line – $1,500 (6x), on dozens and columns – $1,750 (7x), and on low/high, even/odd, and red-black – $2,000 (8x).
+The maximum bet allowed on a street would be $750 (3x); on a corner bet, $1,000 (4x); on a six line, $1,500 (6x); on dozens and columns, $1,750 (7x); and on low/high, even/odd, and red/black, $2,000 (8x).

 Additional Roulette Rules